 Identify how a diverse workforce and inclusive culture can help the organisation achieve its business goals.
 For instance, as your clientele becomes more diverse, having a diverse workforce could make a substantive impact on designing products and services for customers.

-6. Constantly communicate the initiatives and their outcomes
+6. Constantly engage staff, communicate the initiatives and their outcomes

 Recognise that people – employees, managers, investors – receive messages differently.
 Identify various groups of stakeholders and tailor messages for each group in order to inform, engage and empower them.